monopole/snt/cleanup.md

 # Clean up

-For optional entertainment, wipe the entire namespace:
+Optionally, wipe the entire namespace (merely to show that this is possible):

 <!-- @deleteNamespace @test -->
 ```